-Learn the important deadlines and processes for faculty members to secure funding for student summer fellowships.
+Deadlines and process for faculty members to secure funding for student summer fellowships.

-Projects in this model are designed and proposed by faculty members, who request support for summer student collaborators.
-Under this model, faculty members submit one or more proposals for mentoring student fellow.
+Projects in this model are designed and proposed by faculty members, who request support from the Dean's office for summer student collaborators.
+Under this model, faculty members submit a proposal for mentoring student fellows.
 Proposals will be put forth by submission through a form made available to faculty in an e-mail (from the Dean of the Faculty or Division Director) announcing the process, or by clicking the link below.
+If a faculty member's research is supported by an external grant, it is still best to submit and advertise the positions through the proposal process.

 SUBMIT A PROPOSAL